Ronokof/Full-Japanese-Study-Deck/README.md

 This deck is not officially endorsed by Kazuyuki Hiroshiba or the VOICEVOX project.
 Use of the VOICEVOX API is subject to the API provider's guidelines: https://voicevox.su-shiki.com/su-shikiapis/.

-## Note
+## Notes
+- **VOICEVOX limitations:**
    Due to the limitations of [WEB版VOICEVOX API](https://voicevox.su-shiki.com/su-shikiapis/), not every word in the JLPT subdeck will have audio available or (and this applies to kana as well) an audio that reads the entry correctly!

+- **Audio playing automatically/repetitively:**
+  If the same audio of a word is being played multiple times in a row or you want to play the audio manually, you can turn on the `Don't play audio automatically` setting from the deck's options.